Aa

 • Ü is pronounced as usual OO in ZOO Used in , , when there must be the sound U instead of a diphthong.
 Example: Vergüenza – shame

-• Qu – equivalent of C except before a/o/u.
-Used instead of C when in process of conjugation one must place i/e after C. Example:
+• Qu – the equivalent of C except before a/o/u.
+Used instead of C when in the process of conjugation one must place i/e after C. Example:

 Yo toco la guitarra – I play guitar, pronounced [toko]